Income when you work for yourself

 If you're running your own business or a sole trader selling goods or services then you're self-employed.

-When you pay tax on this income you'll need to make a separate payment as it won't be covered by the effective rate you have when you're employed.
+When you pay tax on this income you'll need to make a separate payment as it won't be covered by your ITIS effective rate you have when you're employed.

 Declaring your self-employed income